 Yes it's a triangle, but it doesn't really represent the 'photon-based' exposure, ie formed from the aperture size, that controls the 'flow' of light on the sensor, and a shutter time, that allows the flow to fall on the sensor for a fixed amount of time.

-ISO is simply a gain that gets added to increase the brightness of the captured scene, ie both the signal and the noise.
+ISO is simply a magnification that gets used to increase the brightness of the captured scene, ie both the signal and some components of the noise.

 Many modern cameras are ISO invariant, and applying an ISO setting above the base ISO in the camera, is broadly no different to applying it in post.
-Other cameras, like my Canon M or my Canon 5D3, are only ISO invariant above a certain (camera specific) ISO.
+Other cameras, like my Canon M or my Canon 5D3, only exhibit ISO invariant like characteristics above a certain (camera specific) ISO.

 Another thing that follows from the above is that shutter time is coupled to capture time.
 For example, if I wish to create a long exposure artistic look, eg smooth out some flowing water, then I need to match my shutter speed to the capture time that I need for my artistic vision.